jabrena/type-problems/README.md

 **Notes:**

 - Review the timeout for Every connection.
-- If the Person doesn´t have a house in the beach or if he didn´t acquire an Insurance, return a default message: `NOT AVAILABLE`
+- If the Person doesn´t have a house in the beach or if he didn´t acquire an Insurance, return a default message: `Not available`

 ## [References](./REFERENCES.md)